These websites have a lot of good information and useful links

 Check out the Oregon Health Division's fact sheet on BTEX (pdf): Benzene, Toluene, Ethylbenzene, and Xylenes.

-Or, if you are considering testing your well water and need to locate a lab that tests for volatile organic compounds, please look at the Oregon Environmental Laboratory's List of Accredited Laboratories.
+Or, if you are considering testing your well water and need to locate a lab that tests for volatile organic compounds, please look at the Oregon Environmental Laboratory's List of Accredited Laboratories (click on interactive map on the OHA website).